OpenG2P/openg2p-erp-docker/README.md

 docker-compose down
 invoke start
 ```
 Usually a better option is
 [whitelisting](faq.md#how-can-i-whitelist-a-service-and-allow-external-access-to-it).

-#### wdb
+### wdb

-[`wdb`](https://github.com/Kozea/wdb/) is one of the greatest Python debugger available,
+[`wdb`](https://github.com/Kozea/wdb/) is one of the greatest Python debuggers available,
-and even more for Docker-based development, so here you have it preinstalled.
+and even more for a Docker-based development, so here you have it preinstalled.

 To use it, write this in any Python script: